osano/cookieconsent/README.md

 * Multi-lingual, translated into 38 languages and growing.
 Visitors automatically see the dialog in their browser or OS preferred language.
 * Consents are stored automatically on the blockchain
-* Scripts blocking and unblocking does not require callbacks but is instead configurable from a dashboard providing developers with control over what the marketing team can enable or disable.
+* 3rd party script blocking and loading does not require callbacks but is instead configurable from a dashboard providing developers with control over what the marketing team can enable or disable.

 ## Basic Use